douglascvas/node-boot/README.md

 Tell the application to scan all the files that match the glob pattern passed as parameter to the annotation.

-In the example springify will load all the javascript files, recursively, that are located in the current directory.
+In the example node-boot will load all the javascript files, recursively, that are located in the current directory.
 Notice that it will scan **.js** files, and not **ts**, as our source code will be transpiled from typescript to javascript, right?

 Syntax:
 `@RequestMapping(includePaths, excludePaths)`